Loading...

 Choose Whole Grain Bread

-Add healthy fats like avocado, nuts, or seeds to your salad and sandwich.
-They can help slow the absorption of carbohydrates.
+Add healthy fats such as avocado, nuts, or seeds to your salad and sandwich.
+These fats can slow the digestive process and avoid a rapid glucose increase.

 Hydrate with Water